AmmarAteeq/Effect-of-COVID-19-Induced-Lockdown-on-Mental-Wellbeing-of-Students-Attending-Online-Classes-/index.md

-## Effect of COVID-19 Induced Lockdown on German University Students
+# Data Science with R Project: Effect of COVID-19 Induced Lockdown on German University Students
-# Using Text mining and Sentiment analysis to get 360 degree view of the problem
+## Using Text mining and Sentiment analysis to get 360 degree view of the problem

 You can use the [editor on GitHub](https://github.com/AmmarAteeq/Effect-of-COVID-19-Induced-Lockdown-on-Mental-Wellbeing-of-Students-Attending-Online-Classes-/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.